International Student Services

 Why do I have to show proof of immunizations?

 It is a state law that all full-time students must submit proof that they have been properly immunized.
-You will have a one-semester grace period to obtain all required immunizations and/or to show proof that you have all of the necessary immunizations.
+You will have to obtain all required immunizations and/or to show proof that you have all of the necessary immunizations.

 How do I obtain an I-20 form?

 The I-20 form.
 The I-20 is required for all students on a F-1 student visa, and it is the document that enables students outside of the U.S. to apply for a student (F-1) visa.
-Submit the completed I-20 application form, the affidavit of support form and a financial statement that proves that a minimum of $17001 in U.S. dollars is available to support your study in the U.S. If you are already in the U.S., you should also submit a copy of your U.S. visa (the stamp in your passport) and I-94 form (the small white card given to you on the airplane before you arrived in the U.S.).
+Submit the completed I-20 application form, the affidavit of support form and a financial statement that proves that a minimum of $21,100 in U.S. dollars is available to support your study in the U.S. If you are already in the U.S., you should also submit a copy of your U.S. visa (the stamp in your passport) and I-94.
 The International Office will then issue the I-20.

 How do I obtain an F-1 Visa?